nautobot/nautobot/docs/configuration/optional-settings.md

 Default: False

 Setting this to True will display a "maintenance mode" banner at the top of every page.
+Additionally, NetBox will no longer update a user's "last active" time upon login.
+This is to allow new logins when the database is in a read-only state.
+Recording of login times will resume when maintenance mode is disabled.

 ---